steambsd/os/README.md

 <br>
 <br>Where:
 <br>[your_user] is user created during installation
-<br>If the user does not exist, the script will add it automatically.
-<br>Password "0000".
-You can change the password after installation:
+<br>If the user does not exist, the script will add it automatically with the password "0000", you can change the password after installation:
 <br><code>passwd [your_user]</code>
 <br>[video_driver] is one of: nvidia, amdgpu, radeon, intel or vesa
 <br>nvidia - [recommended] best choice for linux steam